Our yoga instructors are trained in diverse traditions. Each teacher brings a joyful spirit and authentic presence to class.

-Jennifer's journey into yoga began in 2007, when she tapped into the physical benefits of yoga to help break free of nicotine addiction.
-From there, yoga opened up a portal into personal transformation and healing.
+Jennifer's journey into yoga began in 2007.
+Over the years, yoga has been a portal for personal transformation and healing.
 In 2013, Jennifer earned her 200-hour teacher certification from Bala Vinyasa studio in Naples, Florida.
 In 2017, she was certified by Nikki Myers to lead Yoga for 12-Step Recovery.
+She is also a certified Baron Baptiste instructor and teaches the "Journey into Power" sequence.
 Jennifer integrates the powerful and introspective aspects of yoga in her classes, inviting students to use their mat as a mirror for growth and learning.
 She enjoys extended summers on North Haven and loves boating with her husband, nature walks with her dogs, and savoring the stillness of island life.

 Katie loves to see others light up with confidence and inspiration!
 For Katie, practicing Kundalini Yoga helps her release tension, breakthrough mental blocks, and handle life’s demands.
 In 2012, Katie’s doctor recommended yoga to support her weakened nervous system.
 At first, Katie tried to mimic what other yogis were doing in class, but her body didn’t even know how to reach past her knees.
 Eventually she heard her body’s cues more clearly, strengthening her self-trust.
 Since then, Katie has received her 200-hour Kundalini Yoga Teacher Certification with Hari Kirin & Sahaj Kaur in MA.
 In addition to yoga, Katie studied Natural Cooking in Boulder, CO, and continued studying plant medicine with Sage Maurer in VT.
 Katie works as a Preschool Teacher, High-Prana Chef, and Creatrix.
 You’ll find her walking and singing through woods and waters or sipping a hot tea at Seafolk!